mozilla/data-docs/src/meta/contributing.md

 ## Style Guide

-Articles should be written in Markdown— specifically, the [CommonMark dialect][commonmark].
+Articles should be written in Markdown. mdBook uses the [CommonMark dialect][commonmark].

 Limit lines to **100 characters** where possible.
 Try to split lines at the end of sentences,